-- (i) urge the Federal Capital Territory Administration to as a matter of urgency restore the street Lights in Abuja Metropolis and ensure maintenance as the Federal Capital and Administrative Headquarters of Nigeria; - (ii) mandate the Committee on Federal Capital Territory (FCT) when constituted to ensure implementation
+- (i) urge the Federal Capital Territory Administration to as a matter of urgency restore the street Lights in Abuja Metropolis and ensure maintenance as the Federal Capital and Administrative Headquarters of Nigeria; - (ii) mandate the Committee on Federal Capital Territory (FCT) (when constituted) to ensure compliance; - (iii) urge the Federal Capital Territory (FCT) to make provision to restore stolen manholes with concrete replacement while restoring street lights (HR.
+80/07/2023).